-The League began working with another nonprofit organization, Hendy Woods Community in 2012, to keep Hendy open.
-Your gifts are now helping improve the park's infrastructure with $40,000 allocated for operational shortfall and enhancements, including a possible new group camp site, trail improvements, an upgrade to make a bathroom accessible for people with disabilities; Interpretive signage; and a botanical garden for plant identification.
+The League began working with another nonprofit organization, Hendy Woods Community, in 2012 to keep Hendy open.
+Your gifts are now helping to improve the park's infrastructure.
+Day-use area upgrades planned for construction in fall 2014 include bathrooms and picnic tables accessible to people with disabilities; Interpretive signage; and a botanical garden for plant identification.

 Mill Creek, a former logging site now part of Del Norte Redwoods State Park, was left with many crumbling roads that could cause catastrophic landslides and harm forests and imperiled salmon.
 Once restored, Mill Creek will grow to resemble an ancient forest with a thick canopy, clear streams and abundant fish and wildlife.
 The health of this forest is critical to protect nearby ancient stands including Stout Grove.
 This year, as last year, your gifts are enabling the League to contribute $10,000 for support of park operations, maintenance, trail planning and restoration.
 Learn more about how your donations are helping to restore this forest.

 Other State Parks Your Gifts Support

-Your League gifts are also funding plans for a new trail at Pfeiffer Big Sur State Park, restoration at Humboldt Redwoods State Park, trail improvements at Sinkyone Wilderness State Park and brochures to help you get the most out of your visits to redwood parks.
+Your League gifts also are funding plans for a new trail at Pfeiffer Big Sur State Park, restoration at Humboldt Redwoods State Park, trail improvements at Sinkyone Wilderness State Park and brochures to help you get the most out of your visits.

 Over the next year, we will work with California State Parks and our park operating partners to identify possible enhancements that will help parks sustain themselves by reducing costs or increasing revenue.